kkrogs/E-Commerce-Application/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application To install necessary dependencies, run the following command:
+The following necessary dependencies must be installed to run the application: 'npm i'
 # Usage
 In order to use this app, In order to run the application, the user will need to have SQL installed on their local machine.
 From there, they can sign into SQL, clone the repository and then type: SOURCE ./db/schema/sql.
 After quitting the application by running 'quit' in SQL, the user can run "npm run seed".
 Once the database has been seeded, the user can run "npm start".
 # License